- State & Regional Water Boards

 Piscivorous birds (birds that consume fish) are among the organisms in the Bay that are most sensitive to mercury contamination.
 Scientists at the United States Geological Survey have been investigating how mercury can affect birds, particularly in the South Bay, and they describe their research and provide results at this website.

-Inspection Report for Mercury Mines
+Regulating Mercury Mines

 Photos show the La Joya mercury mine tailings pile before (left) and after (right) the construction and remediation project to stabilize the material and prevent erosion and transport.